ibm-cloud-docs/log-analysis/compliance/adoption.md

 ### Service plan
 {: #adoption_resource_svc_plan}

-The service plan that you choose for a LogDNA instance determines the number of days that data is available for search.
+The service plan that you choose for a logging instance determines the number of days that data is available for search.
 For more information, see [Service plans](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service_plans).

 **Choose your plan based on the number of days that you need to be able to search data online through the web UI.**
 {: tip}